Does Your Website Run On WordPress? How To Tell

 Wappalyzer

-If you browse the net using either Firefox or Google Chrome and want to be able to see if the sites that you are visiting use WordPress, then Wappalyzer is a useful extension to install on your web browser.
+If you use a browser like Firefox or Google Chrome and want to be able to know if the sites that you are visiting use WordPress, then Wappalyzer is a very useful extension to install on your browser.

 According to their website …